What is Mediation?

 If you are not legally represented you may ask to bring someone for support.

-The majority of court ordered mediations are conducted by registrars who are trained and accredited by the Court under the Federal Court Mediator Accreditation Scheme (FCMAS).
+The majority of court ordered mediations are conducted by Judicial Registrars who are trained and accredited by the Court under the Federal Court Mediator Accreditation Scheme (FCMAS).

 In recognition of the Court's unique model of mediation and commitment to a quality professional development program, the Court became a Recognised Mediator Accreditation Body in September 2015 and implemented the FCMAS which incorporates the National Mediator Accreditation Standards and.
 In the native title jurisdiction the Court maintains a list, available on its website, of specialist mediators who have current experience in the resolution of complex Indigenous land management disputes.